hackmad/advent-of-code-2021/puzzles/day08.md

 fgae cfgab fg bagce
 ```

 Because the digits `1`, `4`, `7`, and `8` each use a unique number of segments, you should be able to tell which combinations of signals correspond to those digits.
-Counting __only digits in the output values__ (the part after `|` on each line), in the above example, there are `26` instances of digits that use a unique number of segments (highlighted above).
+Counting **only digits in the output values** (the part after `|` on each line), in the above example, there are `26` instances of digits that use a unique number of segments (highlighted above).

-__In the output values, how many times do digits 1, 4, 7, or 8 appear?__
+**In the output values, how many times do digits 1, 4, 7, or 8 appear?**

-Your puzzle answer was `452`.
+Your puzzle answer was `355`.

 ### --- Part Two ---